 Rentals: Party Rental Ltd.

-Claudia Hanlin, The Wedding Library
+Claudia Hanlin, The Wedding Library, NYC

 Midrange navy blues layered with mustardy yellows, poppy reds, and peachy pinks with touches of white for highlights and bronzy candlesticks providing the anchor